GHsEpic/GHsEpic/README.md

 - 👋 Hi, I’m @GHsEpic
 - 👀 I’m interested in coding, obviously
 - 🌱 I’m currently learning russian
-- 📫 How to reach me: Don't.
-Please.
+- 📫 How to reach me: :<

 <!---
 GHsEpic/GHsEpic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.